 When you look at the following program that encrypts and decrypts a string with AES it works fine when you use a key length of 128 bits (

 byte input = "My super secret text".getBytes(); SecureRandom random = SecureRandom.getInstanceStrong(); KeyGenerator keyGen = KeyGenerator.getInstance("AES"); keyGen.init(128, random); SecretKey key = keyGen.generateKey(); Cipher cipher = Cipher.getInstance("AES/GCM/NoPadding", "SunJCE"); byte iv = new byte; random.nextBytes(iv); GCMParameterSpec spec = new GCMParameterSpec(128, iv); cipher.init(Cipher.ENCRYPT_MODE, key, spec); byte cipherText = cipher.doFinal(input); // Decrypt cipher.init(Cipher.DECRYPT_MODE, key, spec); byte plainText = cipher.doFinal(cipherText); System.out.println(new String(plainText));

 But when you change the key length to 192 (

 keyGen.init(256, random);) bits the java runtime throws an exception:

 Exception in thread "main" java.security.InvalidKeyException: Illegal key size

 To solve that you have to go to this website, download the Unlimited Strength Jurisdiction Policy Files, unzip it, go to the

 US_export_policy.jar with the two files from the download.

-With this change you can now use AES with key sizes 192 and 256 without an exception.
+With this change, you can now use AES with key sizes 192 and 256 without exception.

-This behaviour changed in the u151 and u152 version of Java 8.
-Since this version it is no longer necessary to download the policy files from the Oracle website and install it.
-You can now set the unlimited policy directly in your application with this one liner:
+This behavior changed in the u151 and u152 version of Java 8.
+Since this version, it is no longer necessary to download the policy files from the Oracle website and install it.
+You can now set the unlimited policy directly in your application with this one-liner: